Renters Insurance Mistakes

-He says, “It's also imperative that an annual inventory should be conducted and pictures taken of any/all valuable possessions.
-Pictures should be stored safely online in the case that their computer is destroyed in the fire (or other peril), so that they can access these pictures elsewhere.
-I.e. The Cloud.”
+He says, “It's imperative that an annual inventory should be conducted and pictures taken of any/all valuable possessions.
+Pictures should be stored safely online in the case that their computer is destroyed in the fire (or other peril), so that they can access these pictures elsewhere.”

-Always keep track of your possessions, because you’ll need a laundry list of what to replace if a peril comes your way.
+Always keep track of your possessions.
+You’ll need a laundry list of what to replace if a peril comes your way.
 Keep in mind that with these benefits you’ll be paying higher premiums.
 But often these benefits outweigh the costs.

 Many people believe that only those with valuable items need renters insurance.
 This isn’t the case.
-If a fire were to destroy everything in your home, you’d need to purchase replacements for the mundane things that you need in daily life.
+A fire in your home would force you to purchase replacements for the mundane things that you need in daily life.

-The cost of a new bed, new kitchenware, new furniture, and new clothes can really add up.
-It’s better to pay the few extra dollars a month on premiums, than dish out a few thousand dollars all at once.
+The cost of new kitchenware, new furniture, and new clothes adds up.
+It’s better to pay a few extra dollars a month on premiums than to dish out thousands of dollars at once.

 Plus, your insurance will cover personal liability.
-It covers the medical and legal expenses if someone were to get hurt on your property.
-It also provides additional living expenses if the fire in your apartment results in you living in a hotel for a few weeks because of a fire in your apartment.
+It covers medical and legal expenses if someone were to get hurt in your home.
+And temporary living expenses pays for you to live in a hotel for a few weeks because of a fire in your apartment.

-While your landlord might have earthquake or flood insurance, this will only cover the physical structure of the property.
+Your landlord may have earthquake or flood insurance, but that just covers the structure of the property.
 You’re on your own when it comes to the protection of your personal belongings.

-If you live in an area prone to one of these natural disasters, talk with your insurer about additional coverage.
-You may be able to obtain a flood policy through the National Flood Insurance Program (NFIP), or an earthquake policy through various providers.
+Do you live in an area prone to earthquakes or floods?
+Talk with your insurer about additional coverage.
+You might be able to get a flood policy through the National Flood Insurance Program (NFIP).
+Various providers offer earthquake policies.

 Speak with your insurer for more information on rates.

 Don’t base the policy you purchase primarily on price.
-That is an important factor, but so are the reputation of the company and the components of the policy.
+Price is important, but so is the reputation of the company and the type of the policy.

-A policy may be cheap, but it may lack adequate coverage.
-You’ll want to ensure your policy covers all the bases in terms of personal property, liability, and additional living expenses.
-Also make sure it includes the right amount of coverage for your needs.
-You might want a cheap policy, but need more coverage or a rider for your expensive jewelry, musical instruments or antiques.
+A cheap policy may lack adequate coverage.
+You want to make sure the plan covers all the bases.
+Especially in terms of personal property, liability, and additional living expenses.
+Make sure it includes the right amount of coverage for your needs.
+You might want a cheap policy but need more coverage or a rider.
+This can cover expensive jewelry, musical instruments, or antiques.

 Do your research and read reviews on different companies through the Better Business Bureau.
-Also check out the credit ratings through independent agencies like Moody’s, Standard & Poor’s, and Fitch.
+Also check out credit ratings through agencies like Moody’s, Standard & Poor’s, and Fitch.

-The bottom line is: don’t just look for what’s the most affordable.
+The bottom line: don’t just look for what’s the most affordable.

 Sharing a policy is a major faux pas for liability reasons.
-For one thing, because both your names are on the policy, you’re both responsible for every liability claim.
-Say your roommate invites her friend over, and the friend hurts herself on your roommate’s treadmill.
+Because both your names are on the policy, you’re both responsible for every liability claim.
+If your roommate invites her friend over and the friend hurts herself on your roommate’s treadmill, you're both liable.

-She files a claim against you both, and your liability coverage pays for the injuries.
-The accident wasn’t even your fault, but it will be on your insurance record, because you share a policy.
+She files a claim against you both, and your coverage pays for the injuries.
+The accident wasn’t even your fault, but it will be on your insurance record because you share a policy.

-And if a peril causes you both to file a claim, you must figure out how to split the insurance check.
-Maybe your roommate claims her possessions got more destroyed than yours, and demands more compensation.
+If something causes you both to file a claim, you must figure out how to split the insurance check.
+Maybe your roommate claims her possessions got more destroyed than yours and demands more compensation.
 To save the trouble, it makes sense to get your own policies.
 The risks outweigh the benefits

 Always look for discounts when getting a new policy.
 Insurance companies might offer them for bundling two lines of insurance under the same company.
 They might also offer deals if you install safety features in your home like burglar alarms and smoke detectors.

-Being a student or a military veteran might also qualify you for a discount, as will having a good credit score.
-Always check with the insurer for discounts, before moving to the next step of the policy purchasing process.
+Being a student, military veteran, or having good credit may also qualify you for a discount.
+Always check with the insurer for discounts before moving to the next step of the process.

-By far the biggest mistake you can make is not shopping around for a policy.
-The only way to know if you’re getting the best rates is to get quotes from multiple companies.
+The biggest mistake you can make is not shopping around for a policy.
+To know if you’re getting the best rates, get quotes from multiple companies.
 QuoteWizard will match you with top insurers to help you get the best rates on the coverage you need.